izayoijiichan/VGO/Documentation~/UniVGO/Usage.md

 You can set it while checking the effect in `Scene View`.
 Shaders for particles can be used as shaders.

+#### 6. Remarks

+Animation is not available for avatars (Deprecated).
+The reason is that the avatar moves in position.

 ___
 ## Create VGO (other than humanoid avatar)